ifarhandika/restapi_messagingapp/README.md

 - To send a message, you have to fill the {message, sender, idRoom}. {message} is the message you want to send, {sender} is the username of the user senders', and {idRoom} is the room conversation that you want to talk to, which is {chatWith}.

+Notes:
+Still a lot to improve like making it real time.